-- 15.5.1 The operation and control of the College's purchasing/credit cards is the responsibility of the Vice Principal Finance and Resources. - 15.5.2 The Vice Principal Finance and Resources will approve the issuing of purchasing cards to staff.
+- 15.5.1 The operation and control of the College's purchasing/credit cards is the responsibility of the Deputy Principal. - 15.5.2 The Deputy Principal will approve the issuing of purchasing cards to staff.
 Each procurement card has a set transaction limit with a maximum monthly limit of £4,000.
-The only exception being the College Corporate cards which are held by the Finance Manager and the Marketing Manager.
-The Finance Manager maintains a register of all cardholders, card numbers and locations.
-Any change to these details must be notified to the Finance Manager.
+The only exception being the College Corporate cards which are held by the Head of Finance and the Head of Marketing.
+The Head of Finance maintains a register of all cardholders, card numbers and locations.
+Any change to these details must be notified to the Head of Finance.
 Card holders must sign the standard declaration form to acknowledge receipt of the card and confirm acceptance of the financial procedure. - 15.5.3 Holders of purchasing/credit cards must use them only for the purposes for which they have been issued and within the authorised purchase limits.
 All purchasing/credit cards would be limited to employees whose roles require flexibility that a purchasing card offers.
 They may not be used for the purchase of fuel for journeys on college business.
 Fuel and travel claims will be reimbursed in the normal way in accordance with the Business Expenses protocol.
-Cards must not be loaned to another person, nor should they be used for personal or private purchases and the misuse of such cards shall be grounds for disciplinary action.

-- 15.5.4 Cardholders should obtain approval to purchase from the relevant budget holder and should ensure that there is sufficient budget available to meet the costs.
+Cards must not be loaned to another person, nor should they be used for personal or private purchases and the misuse of such cards shall be grounds for disciplinary action. - 15.5.4 Cardholders should obtain approval to purchase from the relevant budget holder and should ensure that there is sufficient budget available to meet the costs.
 All expenditure on College cards must be supported by bona fide receipts, and the card statement should be cross checked and authorised by the card holder's line manager, or in the case of the Principal, the Chair of the Governing Body.
-The Vice Principal Finance and Resources shall determine what information is required on purchases made with purchasing cards from cardholders and deadlines for receipt in the Finance Department to enable financial control to be maintained and cardholders must provide that information. - 15.5.5 All purchases must be approved in line with the thresholds set out in section 15.4.7
+The Deputy Principal shall determine what information is required on purchases made with purchasing cards from cardholders and deadlines for receipt in the Finance Department to enable financial control to be maintained and cardholders must provide that information. - 15.5.5 All purchases must be approved in line with the thresholds set out in section 15.4.7

-15.7 Authorising Invoices for Payment
+15.6 Authorising Invoices for Payment

-- 15.7.1 All invoices must be authorised by the relevant Budget Holder. - 15.7.2 The Vice Principal Finance and Resources, as the Principal's nominee, shall be responsible for the arrangements for the examination, verification and certification of invoices for payment and for the allocation of expenditure to the relevant head of account. - 15.7.3 The Vice Principal Finance and Resources shall be responsible for the payment of all invoices. - 15.7.4 Payments will only be made against those invoices which have been authorised for payment by the appropriate Budget Holder.
-By authorising an invoice for payment the budget holder is stating: - That the goods or services have been received / carried out - That the goods comply with the details on the College's order - That the goods are of acceptable quality - That the invoice details (quantity, price, discount) are correct - That the invoice is arithmetically correct - That the invoice has not previously been passed for payment (i.e. that it is not a duplicate request for payment). - 15.7.5 The College must endeavour to settle undisputed suppliers' invoices within agreed terms of trade and in any case within 30 days.
+- 15.6.1 All invoices must be authorised by the relevant Budget Holder. - 15.6.2 The Deputy Principal, as the Principal's nominee, shall be responsible for the arrangements for the examination, verification and certification of invoices for payment and for the allocation of expenditure to the relevant head of account. - 15.6.3 The Deputy Principal shall be responsible for the payment of all invoices. - 15.6.4 Payments will only be made against those invoices which have been authorised for payment by the appropriate Budget Holder.
+By authorising an invoice for payment the budget holder is stating: - That the goods or services have been received / carried out - That the goods comply with the details on the College's order - That the goods are of acceptable quality - That the invoice details (quantity, price, discount) are correct - That the invoice is arithmetically correct - That the invoice has not previously been passed for payment (i.e. that it is not a duplicate request for payment). - 15.6.5 The College must endeavour to settle undisputed suppliers' invoices within agreed terms of trade and in any case within 30 days.

-15.8 Method of Payment of Invoices
+15.7 Method of Payment of Invoices